Configuration

 Live data setup

-When enabling live data, you can set an initial delay to better align live updates with your TV broadcast.
+Enable Enable live F1 API when you want Home Assistant to create and update live session entities.
+When live data is enabled, you can set an initial delay to better align live updates with your TV broadcast.

 For detailed instructions on syncing with your TV, including guided calibration, see Live Delay.